luigiselmi/C-/c/sp/random_walk.md

 <p align="center">
   <img src="images/2d_random_walk_position_after_100000_steps.png" width="640" height="476" alt="Arrival points of the traveler at each simulation 10000 steps">
 </p>

+The traveler moves further and further away from the origin and the probability that he will remain in his vicinity as time passes decreases.
+Each point represents a complete random walk, after 100,000 steps in this graph, and after 100 in the previous one.
+Each graph contains 10000 points.

 Another experiment is to compute the number of times a certain position in the square lattice has been reached by the random traveler after a